Gault&Millau logo

 From stage to dojo

 As he admits himself, he's a bit annoyed with calendars and the memories that go with them.
 His life is made up of so many passions that dates end up overlapping, intermingling and colliding.
 What is certain is that it all began in 1970 in Poissy [Yvelines], where Sylvain was born, before growing up in Saint-Germain-en-Laye and the nearby village of Maule.
-A good student, or rather a brilliant student, at the Lycée Hoche in Versailles, but without the slightest competitive spirit.
+He was a good student, or rather a brilliant student, at the Lycée Hoche in Versailles, but without the slightest competitive spirit.
 By his own admission, competition "bored" him, but he was aware that, at the time, everything he did was relatively easy.
 He dabbled in everything - piano, maths, theater - and was interested in sound and lighting.he was interested in sound and lighting, but stumbled upon a subject that a sports teacher decided to introduce to his pupils - dance.

 Sylvain is in his early teens and his body is as stiff as justice.
 For the first time, he understands that he will have to fight and work to master an art that resists him.
 While attending the twenty or so hours a week of mathematics, physics and computer science classes at Orsay University, he gets involved and puts his now supple body through twice as many hours.
 A Stakhanovist of the inward turn, the balancé, the chassé, the dégagé, the gambade and the sissonne.
 With sound and lighting back at the forefront of his mind, he also wanted to enter the ENS Louis-Lumière.
 He took the competitive entrance exam and finished second, but at the last minute, just as the doors of the school were opening to him, the call of dance was stronger.
 He gave in to the suggestions of a choreographer who encouraged him to make a living from his passion.
 He would devote ten years to it, but remained highly dependent on subsidies and fees from right and left.
 Serenity, level zero.